kendayao/React-Portfolio/README.md

 ## Usage

 The deployed application link will take you to the homepage.
+From the homepage, you can use the navbar to navigate to the Project Page and Contact page.

 ## License